Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: VALTEST

 \section{VALTEST}

-{\tool} systematically validates LLM-generated tests and enhances test case generation for LLM-based systems (see, Figure \ref{overall_fig}). {\tool} begins by generating tests, along with the probability assigned to each token produced by the LLM.
-These tests are dynamically labelled against the code based on execution results. {\tool} finds the semantics of the tests and uses statistical entropy measures in the level of meaning to train a predictive model, which filters likely invalid tests and retains valid ones.
-The model is trained and evaluated on the labelled dataset (valid/invalid) using a k-fold ensemble method that each time considers k-1 folds as the train set and the remaining fold as the evaluation set.
+{\tool} systematically validates LLM-generated tests and enhances test case generation for LLM-based systems (see Figure \ref{overall_fig}). {\tool} begins by generating tests, along with the probability assigned to each token produced by the LLM.
+These tests are dynamically labeled against the code based on execution results. {\tool} finds the semantics of the tests and uses statistical entropy measures at the level of meaning to train a predictive model, which filters likely invalid tests and retains valid ones.
+The model is trained and evaluated on the labeled dataset (valid/invalid) using a k-fold ensemble method, where each time, it considers k-1 folds as the train set and the remaining fold as the evaluation set.
 We classify a test as hallucinated or invalid if its output probability falls below a predefined \textit{threshold} applied to the model’s predictions.
 The rest of this section provides a detailed step-by-step explanation of {\tool}.